HKEX 'thinking big' with $39 billion bid as LSE sticks to Refinitiv plan

 “The Refinitiv transaction does that, and does it very well,” Schwimmer said.

-Li said the timing for its bid for the LSE was not good, but it was a case of “now “or never” as the London bourse offered an opportunity for HKEX to become a more global company.
+HKEX Chief Executive Charles Li said the timing for its bid for the LSE was not good, but it was a case of “now “or never” as the London bourse offered an opportunity for HKEX to become a more global company.

 “Now is the time to think big, when the world is polarizing to the east and west, it is time to become global,” Li told the Sibos conference.